Zooce/School-Notes/README.md

 ```
 ## Handling separate projects as submodules (only if necessary)

 In the really crappy case that the course admin decide to use separate repositories for each project, you have one clean way to do this, submodules.
 Using submodules isn't really that bad - it's just multiple git repos inside another one.
-But it can be hard to get used to ad first.
+But it can be hard to get used to at first.
 The biggest downside is that, using the method above - pushing to a private remote - means you have to set up a new private git repo for _EVERY_ project...balls...
 Whatever, it is what it is.

-You could just keep each project separate - which is totally fine, but personally I like to have keep them together under a common repo and even use that common repo to put extra stuff like helpful tools that I write during the course, or notes, or whatever.
+You could just keep each project separate - which is totally fine, but personally I like to keep them together under a common repo and even use that common repo to put extra stuff like helpful tools that I write during the course, or notes, or whatever.
 This way I can keep track of everything in git, and when the class is over I can remove the files from my computer to create space but still have everything up in GitHub.

 ### Private master repo